threefoldfoundation/home/contribution/gitpod.md

 <br/>

 3. Go to any ThreeFold's website or wiki repo.
-Make sure you log your work on a newly created branch that describes your contribution (always)!!
+Make sure you create a branch that describes your contribution and select it before you start working!!

 <br/>